calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 Example ``edx.ui.lms.sequence.next_selected`` events
 *****************************************************

-The following example shows the event that is emitted when a user navigates within the same subsection using the "next" control.
+The following example shows the relevant fields in the event that is emitted when a user navigates within the same subsection using the "next" control.

 .. code-block:: json